disneystreaming/smithy4s/modules/docs/markdown/01-overview/06-stubs.md

 For various reasons, such as testing/mocking, you may want to instantiate a stub implementation of generated service interfaces.
 Smithy4s makes it easy, by generating a `Default` class in the companion object of each service.

-This class has a constructor parameter that require a value.
+This class has a constructor parameter that requires a value.
 This value is what is returned when invoking any of the methods

 ```scala mdoc:silent
 import smithy4s.hello._